 Mama Bear/Revenge: She reappears in "Andre's Horrible Girl", and it's eerily implied that she will get back at Tori for what she did to her daughter in "Wok Star", though it's hard to say whether it's implied on bound to happen seeing she outright told Tori she was to exact payback.

 Both tropes are played straight in a way in "How Trina Got In".
+Albeit, if Robbie hadn't forgotten his wallet or Tori had thought to bring hers, she would have missed out on this opportunity.

 Stage Mom: Practically commands her daughter to speak louder.